 Recommended to me only the other day by a stroke survivor, I thought these were worthy of being on the list of great gifts for stroke patients.
-Using a knife and fork can be tricky for those with weakness or coordination deficits.
+Using a knife and fork can be tricky for people who who post stroke are left with co-ordination problems or find the sensation in their hands affected.
 This adapted cutlery set makes things easier.
 Ones which have good grips are the best, making them easier to use.

 Zips are fiddly at the best of times and can present as an impossible or frustrating task after a stroke especially for those where their pincer grip is weak and fine motor control has been impaired.

 A zip pull is one of those gadgets that you don’t realise you need and then once you find, you can’t imagine how you lived without – so it really does make a great gift for a stroke patient.
 That’s because zips require you reach and pull at the same time, a fiddly task which takes huge amounts of co-ordination and puts strain on joints.

 This zipper pull attaches to any zip and creates surface area for you to ride the zip up and down.
 Pop it on a bag, your favourite jumper, a cardigan etc to pull it open and shut.
 One of those simple mobility aids that increases independence.

 An outdoor walker makes an excellent gift for those with reasonable mobility who are looking to get back to going outdoors.